Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance: Classification of the Transitive Group Actions of the Orthochronous Poincaré Group

 \section{Classification of the Transitive Group Actions of the Orthochronous Poincaré Group}

-We are now ready to apply the preceding framework to classifying systems whose phase spaces provide transitive group actions of the Poincaré group.
+We are now ready to apply the foregoing framework to the task of classifying systems whose phase spaces provide transitive group actions of the Poincaré group.
 For simplicity, we will focus our attention on transitive group actions of the \emph{orthochronous} Poincaré group, putting aside time-reversal transformations \eqref{eq:TimeReversalTransf} until our paper's conclusion.

 Notice then that for $m^{2}\geq0$, the system's four-momentum $p^{\mu}$ is either timelike or null, $p^{2}\leq0$, and so \eqref{eq:CausalPropertySignTemporalComponentTimelikeNull4Vecs} implies that the \emph{sign} of $p^{\mu}$ is an invariant property of the system.
 When we consider transitive group actions having $m^{2}\geq0$, we will assume the positive-energy case $p^{t}>0$ on physical grounds.
 We will address the ``negative-energy'' case $p^{t}<0$ in our conclusion.